 Another great feature is the Studio and Live tabs.
 In the Live tab, the interface is already designed to help you with a clean dashboard showing your Recent Events, Chat, Scenes, Mixer, and Live Preview.

 The chat also has more features for you as a streamer, allowing you to change the channel modes and manage mod tools all inside the program itself.
 No more needing to keep up a browser tab to see and manage chat, as SLOBS offers all of this within the program.

 Aside from the chat integration, the program offers an Integrated Chatbot.
 From the Cloudbot Tab, you have access to powerful mod tools, such as Caps Protection, Link Protection, and more.

 But wait, there’s more!
 The Cloudbot also comes with several Chat Mini-games such as !Heist as well as fun commands like !8ball to answer all of your viewer’s questions.
 The features don’t end there, as you also have access to personalized Commands, Timers, Quotes, and many many more features all within the program itself.

 Streamlabs OBS also offers a Themes Tab, allowing you to install and customize complete theme packages, as well as Widget Themes for those who use Streamlabs for their personal stream alerts.

-Ranging from simple static themes, to completely animated packages based off of the style of game, the Theme tab comes jam packed with features.
+Ranging from simple static themes with basic webcam overlays, to completely animated packages based off of the style of game, the Theme tab comes jam packed with features.

 If that was not enough, Streamlabs OBS also comes with a Store Tab.
 This tab holds plenty of useful applications for your stream, ranging from Royalty Free Music from Pretzel Rocks, to new ways to earn money as a streamer from the Loots Sponsored Messaging during your live stream.
 Most of these are monthly subscriptions, but they add a lot of useful features to your stream.

 Aside from these tabs, another big difference of OBS vs Streamlabs is the Test Widget feature at the bottom of the program.
 This allows you to test any of your Alerts you have setup via Streamlabs, and is a nifty feature for those looking to edit and customize their alerts.